So you’ve seen Point Break and you want to do the Ozaki 8 ordeals…

 Bad news first: you’ll end up dead.

-As Johnny Utah explains, an extreme sports athlete could train his entire life just to try (emphasis on try) one of the Ozaki 8 ordeals.
+As Johnny Utah explains, an extreme sports athlete could train his entire life just to try one of the Ozaki 8 ordeals.
 He’s not lying – there are examples all around in the extreme sports community of extreme athletes doing this, from guys like big wave surfer Garret McNamara to skydiver Felix Baumgartner and BASE jumpers Graham Dickinson who specialize in one or maybe two of the skills needed to go the full distance.

 Utah talks of a ‘poly extreme athlete’ early in the film.
 It sounds pretty, yes – but it’s darn near impossible.
 Think of Dean Potter, who was arguably the world’s greatest extreme athlete.
-He could climb, slack line, BASE jump and had some pretty could wingsuit skills to go with it.
+He could climb, slack line, BASE jump and had some nifty wingsuit skills to go with it.

 But you know how that ended.
 Hence the danger we’re talking about.